Guide to Exploring Iceland’s Ring Road 2026

 2. Vatnajökull National Park

-One of the top sights in this area is Jökulsárlón, a glacial lagoon filled with water from the melting glacier.
-Just off the Ring Road, here you can see icebergs floating in the lake, beneath spectacular cliffs of ice.
-Don’t miss the Diamond Beach, where ice melts on the black sand.
-It’s just across the main road.
+One of the park's top sights is Jökulsárlón, a glacial lagoon just off the Ring Road where you can see icebergs floating in the water.
+Across the road, Diamond Beach awaits, where chunks of ice glisten on the black sand before melting into the sea.

 3. Egilsstaðir and the Eastfjords